The Common Rule (45 C.F.R. 46)

 The same restrictions that exist within subsections (i) – (iii) of Exemption 2 also exist here.
 The data researchers collect must be either anonymous, benign, or the collection and storage procedures must be reviewed and approved by the IRB.

-"Secondary research uses of identifiable private information or identifiable biospecimens, if at least one of the following criteria is met: (i) the identifiable private information or identifiable biospecimens are publicly available; (ii) Information, which may include information about biospecimens, is recorded by the investigator in such a manner that the identity of the human subjects cannot readily be ascertained directly or through identifiers linked to the subjects, the investigator does not have contact with the subjects, and the investigator will not re-identify subjects; or (iii) the research involves only information collection and analysis involving the investigator’s use of identifiable health information when that use is regulated under HIPAA."
+(ii) Information, which may include information about biospecimens, is recorded by the investigator in such a manner that the identity of the human subjects cannot readily be ascertained directly or through identifiers linked to the subjects, the investigator does not have contact with the subjects, and the investigator will not re-identify subjects; or

 Utah State University’s IRB recognizes that many researchers are conducting important education-based research, which carries its own protective federal measures, akin to the HIPAA protections referenced above.
 To prevent duplicative regulatory oversight, the USU IRB has created a new, site-specific subsection of this exemption category for data that are protected by FERPA.
-Researchers who are accessing, using, or disclosing identifiable education records that are still subject to FERPA protections will be able to do so under this exemption category.
+Researchers who are accessing or using identifiable education records that are still subject to FERPA protections will be able to do so under this exemption category.
 This requires that the education records be accessed or used either (a) with a valid FERPA Authorization from the parent (K-12) or eligible student (higher education); (b) under one of the exceptions outlined in FERPA; or (c) from the institution’s data custodian, stripped of all identifiers.
-This subsection is not available to federally funded research.
+This subsection is not available to federally funded or multi-institutional research.

-"Research and demonstration projects that are conducted or supported by a Federal department or agency, or otherwise subject to the approval of department or agency heads (or the approval of the heads of bureaus or other subordinate agencies that have been delegated authority to conduct the research and demonstration projects), and that are designed to study, evaluate, improve, or otherwise examine public benefit or service programs, including procedures for obtaining benefits or services under those programs, possible changes in or alternatives to those programs or procedures, or possible changes in methods or levels of payment for benefits or services under those programs.
+Research and demonstration projects that are conducted or supported by a Federal department or agency, or otherwise subject to the approval of department or agency heads (or the approval of the heads of bureaus or other subordinate agencies that have been delegated authority to conduct the research and demonstration projects), and that are designed to study, evaluate, improve, or otherwise examine public benefit or service programs, including procedures for obtaining benefits or services under those programs, possible changes in or alternatives to those programs or procedures, or possible changes in methods or levels of payment for benefits or services under those programs.
 Such projects include, but are not limited to, internal studies by Federal employees, and studies under contracts or consulting arrangements, cooperative agreements, or grants.
-Exempt projects also include waivers of otherwise mandatory requirements using authorities such as sections 1115 and 1115A of the Social Security Act, as amended."
+Exempt projects also include waivers of otherwise mandatory requirements using authorities such as sections 1115 and 1115A of the Social Security Act, as amended.

 (i) Each Federal department or agency conducting or supporting the research and demonstration projects must establish, on a publicly accessible Federal Web site or in such other manner as the department or agency head may determine, a list of the research and demonstration projects that the Federal department or agency conducts or supports under this provision.
 The research or demonstration project must be published on this list prior to commencing the research involving human subjects.

-Exemption #6 reads as follows:
+Exempt Category #6 reads as follows:

 Taste and food quality evaluation and consumer acceptance studies: